 There are five course segments.
 It will take about 16 hours to complete the class.
 This is the first of five classes in an Integrative Nursing Specialization.

 This is a beginner course.
-But, you should already be a practicing nurse to take the class.
+However, you should already be a practicing nurse to take the class.
 Continuing education credits might be available with this free online course.

 5. University of Buffalo’s ADHD: Everyday Strategies for Elementary Students